vishwa-akshat/pinnacle-doodle/README.md

 # Pinnacle Doodle

-Welcome to Pinnavle Doodle!
+Welcome to Pinnacle Doodle!
 This web application allows users to create and collaborate on drawings with additional features to enhance the drawing experience.

 ## Features